angeleyazbec/Employee-SQL-Database/README.md

 Created the following views for analysis:

---Creating a view which combines all department information together with emp_no --These data frequently co-occur in HR-related datasets CREATE VIEW dept_combined AS
+--Creating a view which combines all department information together with emp_no.
+These data frequently co-occur in HR-related datasets.
+CREATE VIEW dept_combined AS
 SELECT departments.dept_name,
 departments.dept_no,